pluu2/SVM/README.md

-SGD SVM, uses SGD to solve 'w', by modifying decision boundary with respect to w, and b in order to minimize the hinge loss:
+SVM_SGD_BiasFeature.py , uses SGD to solve 'w', by modifying decision boundary with respect to w, and b in order to minimize the hinge loss:

 L(0,1-(yi(wxi +b)).